Homework #1

 Problem 4

-Let \(X = \{a, b, c\}\).
+Let \(X = \{\alpha, \beta, \gamma\}\).
 Find the power set \(2^X\).
 How many possible set collections \(\mathcal{A} \in 2^X\) are there?
 How many sigma-algebras can we define on \(X\)?
 Produce all of them.
 Produce a set collection that is not a sigma-algebra and then show how to minimally augment it to make it a sigma-algebra.

 Problem 5